 Your home's central heating control is achieved through the programmer.
 Your programmer will have been covered at length in your new home demonstration.
-Heat input to each zone (upstairs and downstairs) can be controlled by the wall-mounted thermostat.
+Heat input to each room can be controlled by the wall-mounted thermostat.
 We recommend that the radiators are not turned off and that they are kept consistent throughout the home for the first 12 months.